pointnetwork/pointnetwork/README.md

 It's very raw prototype code, so you have to do lots of things manually right now.

-1. Install using yarn:
+1. Install using npm:

     ```
-    yarn install
+    npm i
     ```

 1. Start your private Ethereum-compatible web3 provider/blockchain on port `7545` ([Ganache](https://www.trufflesuite.com/ganache) is recommended) and use a `mnemonic` like so: